 7. Ask how many students from your high school have attended the college.
 It could be a sign that your former classmates really liked the college.

 8. Take several friends with you and go on a campus tour together.
 Sometimes it is good to get more than one perspective on the college you are visiting.

 It is never too early to start your college search process.
 Colleges are putting out all kinds of information every day.
 You can go on some college websites and download videos and podcasts about the college.
-Some colleges also offer CD recordings regarding several aspects of their college.
+Some colleges also offer CD recordings of several aspects of the college.
 Some colleges even offer a virtual tour of their campus.

 Dr. Stephen Jones is an author, keynote speaker and educator.
 His books are the Seven Secrets of How to Study, the Parent’s Ultimate Education Guide and the Ultimate Scholarship Guide.
 You can reach at http://www.studyskills2u.com.